 These fast-response action potentials in non-nodal tissue are altered by antiarrhythmic drugs that block specific ion channels.
 Sodium-channel blockers such as quinidine inactivate fast-sodium channels and reduce the rate of depolarization (decrease the slope of phase 0).
 Calcium-channel blockers such as verapamil and diltiazem affect the plateau phase (phase 2) of the action potential.
 Potassium-channel blockers delay repolarization (phase 3) by blocking the potassium channels that are responsible for this phase.

-Once an action potential is initiated, there is a period of time comprising phases 0, 1, 2, 3 and early phase 4 that a new action potential cannot be initiated (see figure at top of page).
-This is termed the effective refractory period (ERP) or the absolute refractory period (ARP) of the cell.
+Once an action potential is initiated, there is a period of time comprising phases 0, 1, 2, 3 and early phase 4 that a new action potential cannot be triggered (see figure at top of page).
+This is termed the effective refractory period (ERP) of the cell.
 During the ERP, stimulation of the cell by an adjacent cell undergoing depolarization does not produce new, propagated action potentials.
-This occurs because fast sodium channels remain inactivated following channel closing during phase 1.
-They do not change to their closed, resting (excitable) state until some time after the membrane potential has fully repolarized.
-The ERP acts as a protective mechanism in the heart by preventing multiple, compounded action potentials from occurring (i.e., it limits the frequency of depolarization and therefore heart rate).
-This is important because at very high heart rates, the heart would be unable to adequately fill with blood and therefore ventricular ejection would be reduced.
+This occurs because fast sodium channels remain inactivated following channel closing during phase 1 (see figure).
+They do not change to their closed, resting (excitable) state until sometime after the membrane potential has fully repolarized.
+The ERP acts as a protective mechanism in the heart by preventing multiple, compounded action potentials from occurring (i.e., it limits the frequency of depolarization and, therefore, heart rate).
+This is important because at very high heart rates, the heart cannot fill adequately with blood and therefore ventricular ejection can decrease.

 Many antiarrhythmic drugs alter the ERP, thereby altering cellular excitability.
-For example, drugs that block potassium channels (e.g., amiodarone, a Class III antiarrhythmic) delay phase 3 repolarization and increases the ERP.
-Drugs that increase the ERP can be particularly effective in abolishing reentry currents that lead to tachyarrhythmias.
+For example, drugs that block potassium channels (e.g., amiodarone, a Class III antiarrhythmic) delay phase 3 repolarization and increase the ERP.
+Drugs that increase the ERP can be effective in abolishing reentry currents that lead to tachyarrhythmias.

 Transformation of non-pacemaker into pacemaker cells